videoprocessing/videoprocessing.github.io/Papers/_posts/2022-08-16-ml-method-for-video-encoding.md

 features:
   - "A new approach to predicting video codec presets"
-  - "Our presets  decrease bitrate compared to the x264 and x265 codecs with standart options"
+  - "Predicted presets decrease bitrate of the x264 and x265 codecs by 17.8% and 7.9% compared to standard options"

 ---

 ### S. Zvezdakov, D. Kondranin, and D. Vatolin